Particular/docs.particular.net/samples/nhibernate/custom-mappings/sample.md

 The supplied samples demo the usage of the mentioned customization options.
 Each project had an automapped `OrderSaga` and a saga with a customized mapping to demonstrate that both work side by side.

-The samples rely on SQL LocalDB and need the database `Sample.CustomMappings` to run properly.
+The samples rely on `.\SQLEXPRESS` and need the database `Sample.CustomMappings` to run properly.
 To create this:

-- Open the SQL Server Object Explorer in Visual Studio
-- Add a SQL Server: `(localdb)\v11.0`
-- Open this server, right click `Databases` and select *Add New Database*
-- Enter the name `Sample.CustomMappings` and choose a different location for the files if you desire.

 ## Custom .hbm.xml mapping